 You can withdraw your consent to the above processing, including to receive our newsletter emails, at any time following the procedure specified in section 7 ("Your Rights").
 Your withdrawal of your consent will not affect the lawfulness of our processing prior to the withdrawal.

 We will process your email to send you a customer survey after departure.
-The survey includes questions about [insert].
+The survey includes questions about your overall experience in our hotels, how did you book your stay with us and your satisfaction with our breakfast, cleaning and check-in experience.
 We process your feedback data from our surveys to examine our performance, improve our products and services.
 We also use your feedback data to register any inconveniences you might have experienced during your stay.

 We will retain and evaluate information on your recent visits to our Website and how you move around different sections of our Website for analytics purposes to understand how people use our Website so that we can make it more intuitive.